FullstackAcademy/boilermaker/README.md

 * Update project name and description in `package.json` and `.travis.yml` files
 * `npm install`, or `yarn install` - whatever you're into
-* Create two postgres databases: `boilermaker` and `boilermaker-test` (you can substitute these with the name of your own application - just be sure to go through and change the `package.json` and `.travis.yml` to refer to the new name)
+* Create two postgres databases: `Grace Shopper` and `Grace Shopper-test` (you can substitute these with the name of your own application - just be sure to go through and change the `package.json` and `.travis.yml` to refer to the new name)
-  * By default, running `npm test` will use `boilermaker-test`, while regular development uses `boilermaker`
+  * By default, running `npm test` will use `Grace Shopper-test`, while regular development uses `Grace Shopper`
 * Create a file called `secrets.js` in the project root

   * This file is `.gitignore`'d, and will _only_ be required in your _development_ environment